kigster/datadog-statsd-schema/README.md

 # Datadog::Statsd::Schema

+This is a wrapper around  [dogstatsd-ruby](https://github.com/DataDog/dogstatsd-ruby) gem that sends custom metrics via StatsD, with additional layer of validation based on a configurable schemas.
+Schemas can validate allowed metric names, associated tag and tag values.
+This approach can guide an organization towards a clear declarative approach to metrics and their tags, and then emitting them from within the application with the insurance that any invalid value would raise an exception.

+We invite you to explore some of the provided [examples](./examples/README.md) which can be run from project's root, and are described in the linked README.

 ## Introduction

 This is an extension to gem [dogstatsd-ruby](https://github.com/DataDog/dogstatsd-ruby) which enhances the original with a robust schema definition for both the custom metrics being sent, and the tags allowed (or required) to attach to the metric.